lorinc/ai-pilot-assessment-engine/README.md

 ---

-Look, I'll try to explain what's happening here, but honestly, it's a mess and I'm not even sure where to start.
+<i>Look, I'll try to explain what's happening here, but honestly, it's a mess and I'm not even sure where to start.
 We have this whole chain of forecasts and plans that flow from marketing through sales to production planning, and somewhere along the way everything gets distorted, but nobody can tell me exactly where or why.

 So it starts with marketing.
 They create these campaign performance forecasts in HubSpot - you know, expected leads per campaign, conversion estimates, that kind of thing.
 The problem is, their forecasts are based on historical data that's scattered across three different tools.
 Some of it lives in HubSpot, some in Google Analytics, and some in this old Excel dashboard that nobody maintains anymore.
 The marketing team pulls numbers from wherever they can find them, but there's no single source of truth.
 Half the time they're working with stale data because nobody updates the Excel file, and the Google Analytics integration keeps breaking.
 So their campaign forecasts are already questionable before they even hand them off.